|

 WelcomeToOz -

-list that welcomes those who want to stay in their BP relationship, or still
+that welcomes those who want to stay in their BP relationship, or still have value

 personal growth issues and self-awareness.